 “Dumb Ways to Die” delighted PR-watchers when it recently swept the Cannes Lions, the Oscars of the creative industry, and a very prestigious award for a public relations program.
 The Cannes Festival, in fact, has had cachet since Don Draper’s day, but it was virtually closed to the public relations biz.
 Like a poor relation, PR has been trying to crash Cannes ever since.

-But after “Dumb Ways to Die,” a public safety program created by Metro Trains of Melbourne, Australia, it seemed those elegant French doors had opened.
+But after “Dumb Ways to Die,” a public safety program created by Metro Trains of Melbourne, Australia, it seemed those doors had opened.
 We’ve arrived!
 And all on the momentum of an insidiously catchy music video about being smart and safe.

 Or have we?
 If “Dumb Ways to Die” represents a milestone for PR, I’d say we still have a ways to go.